How do I discover accounts to follow on Mastodon and the Fediverse?

 Can I use negative operators to exclude certain kinds of posts?

-How do I opt in to being searched by words as well as hashtags?
+How do I opt in to my posts being searched by words as well as hashtags?

 Even when I search for stuff, there’s never anything I want!